MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/github-actions.md

 1. In your repository on GitHub, create a new YAML file in the `.github/workflows` directory.

 1. Copy the following contents into your YAML file.
 Customize the `azure-devops-project-url` and  `azure-pipeline-name` values.
-The `azure-devops-project-url` should not have a trailing slash.
+The `azure-devops-project-url` shouldn't have a trailing slash.

     ```yaml
     name: CI